mxz2013/CumuPy/INSTALL.rst

    This command will also install for you ``numpy``, ``scypy``, ``matplotlib`` and ``pyfftw`` with the correct version.
    Be sure to have at least ``libfftw3`` and ``libfftw3-dev`` installed on your system.

+   Normally, this would install the package (and the tests) into ``/home/user/.local/lib/python2.7/site-packages/CumuPy``.

 2. You can clone it (you do not need an account on github to do so)